-When you are working with a large dataset, RESTful APIs mostly paginate responses to avoid overloading the system with a huge load of data in a single request.
-Power Query in Power BI can be an excellent tool to query and process such paginated API responses.
-Pagination makes sure that data is delivered in controlled pieces with the help of parameters like page, offset, or limit.
+When you are working with a large dataset, understanding pagination in REST APIs is important to avoid overloading the system with a huge load of data in a single request.
+Power Query in Power BI can be an excellent tool to query and process such paginated API responses, making REST API pagination in Power BI seamless and efficient.
+Pagination is essential when handling large datasets in Power BI to avoid performance issues and memory overload with the help of parameters like page, offset, or limit.
 In this blog, let us explore how paginated API responses with Power Query in Power BI are handled.

 Table of Contents: